 Vision Community Management, LLC.
-We are privately held, locally owned and managed, and serve communities exclusively throughout the Valley of the Sun.
+We are privately held, locally owned and managed, and serve community associations exclusively throughout the Greater Phoenix Area.
 Our hours of operation are 9am – 5:30pm Monday through Friday.
 Early and late appointments may be scheduled should a homeowner need to meet with us outside of these hours.
-Our after-hours emergency service is staffed by our own certified community managers, 7-days a week.
+Our after-hours emergency service is staffed by our own certified community HOA managers, 7-days a week.
 Unlike many of our peers, we do not use third-party answering services or have out-of-state call centers.
 Everything with Vision remains local and under our direct supervision and control.

 Your name and position?

 Darin Fisher, CAAM, CMCA.
 I am Vision’s Founder and CEO.